lincolnge/lincolnge.github.com/_posts/newMD/2013-09-15-mac_problem.md

 ### Install homebrew

-mac install homebrew，we can use git as from: <http://blog.jjgod.org/2009/12/21/homebrew-package-management/>
+Mac install homebrew，we can use git as from: <http://blog.jjgod.org/2009/12/21/homebrew-package-management/>

     $ sudo chown -R `wanggengzhou` /usr/local
     $ cd /usr/local